TH-Rishad/TH-Rishad.github.io/_pages/index.md

 # About

 Hi, my name is Tanvir Hossain but you can call me Rishad.
 I’ve completed my BSc.
 In Mechanical Engineering for the Islamic University of Technology, Bangladesh with 1st class honors.
 My undergraduate research spanned from vibration to refrigeration.
-I was also involved in several robotics projects such as, junior executive at ANTS, Currently, I’m seeking for PhD opportunities in robotics, particularly legged robotics design/control.
+I was also involved in several robotics projects such as, junior executive at ANTS, Currently, I’m seeking for Ms/PhD opportunities in robotics, particularly in multi-robots or legged robotics design/control.

 My hobbies include violin, theatre acting, sketching